davidnmbond/Autocue/README.md

 • Adjust the auto-locate word range, which controls how many words the system scans to keep your position in sync.

-• Set the screen usage percentage to control how much of the screen the autocue occupies.
+• Set the screen usage percentage to control how much of the screen Autocue occupies.

 • Choose whether to see the V U meter, which shows your microphone input level and will display in both edit and presentation modes.